 Using the list below for the 6 different butternut squash nutrition entries in our database, the highest amount of protein is found in Squash, winter, butternut, frozen, unprepared which contains 1.76 g of protein per 100g.
 The associated percentage of RDA is 3 %.
 For this 100g serving the Calories content is 57 kcal, the Fat content is 0.1 g, the Carbohydrate content is 14.41 g.

-The lowest amount of protein is in Squash, winter, butternut, cooked, baked, with salt which in 100g contains 0.9 g of protein.
+The lowest amount of protein is in Squash, winter, butternut, cooked, baked, without salt which in 100g contains 0.9 g of protein.
 This gives as percentage of the recommended daily allowance 2 % of the RDA.
 For this 100g serving the amount of Calories is 40 kcal, the amount of Fat is 0.09 g, the amount of Carbohydrate is 10.49 g.

 The difference between the highest and lowest values gives a protein range of 0.86 g per 100g.
 The range for the other nutrients are as follows; 17 kcal for Calories, 0.01 g for Fat, 3.92 g for Carbohydrate.